vitalif/vitastor/README.md

 Make Clustered Block Storage Fast Again.

-Vitastor is a distributed block SDS, direct replacement of Ceph RBD and internal SDS's of public clouds.
+Vitastor is a distributed block and file SDS, direct replacement of Ceph RBD and CephFS, and also internal SDS's of public clouds.
 However, in contrast to them, Vitastor is fast and simple at the same time.
 The only thing is it's slightly young :-).

 Vitastor is architecturally similar to Ceph which means strong consistency, primary-replication, symmetric clustering and automatic data distribution over any